chemacortes/aoc-2022/aoc-17/problem.md

 In the example above, the tower would be `_1514285714288_` units tall!

 _How tall will the tower be after `1000000000000` rocks have stopped?_

+Your puzzle answer was `1591977077352`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **